LoanToolsHub logo: navy blue house outline, royal blue calculator with white keys and a green button, and a green wrench for loan and payment tools.

 Lump sums versus investing: a balanced way to think about it

 Some borrowers debate whether lump sums should go to debt or investments.
 That debate depends on interest rates, risk tolerance, employer match availability, and liquidity needs.
 Paying debt is a guaranteed return equal to the avoided interest rate on the marginal principal, while investing returns are uncertain.
 Many people split windfalls: part to debt, part to savings, part to investing.
 Calculators help quantify the debt side so the decision is not purely emotional.
+For the broader financing-versus-cash framing—including opportunity cost—read loan vs cash: real cost comparison.

 If you are also carrying credit card balances, compare the avoided interest on a lump sum applied to cards versus installment loans.
 Often cards win on marginal interest savings.
 Use the Credit Card Payoff Calculator alongside the Loan Payment Calculator to compare marginal benefit per dollar.